Learning College Manual

 - Procedures should be in place to verify a person’s identity when processing any activities such as bookstore transactions, and account payments/inquiries.

 - Receipt of notifications from service providers of red flag criteria (i.e., discrepancies in social security number to name, address differences, etc.) should be disseminated to proper personnel.

 - Receipt of notification of suspicious activity by student, law enforcement, or borrower should be disseminated to proper personnel.

-- Security officer and/or equipment coordinator reporting that laptops and/or computer equipment with sensitive data have been lost or stolen need to be addressed by proper personnel.
+- Any report by an employee that laptops and/or computer equipment with sensitive data have been lost or stolen need to be addressed by proper personnel.

-- The College should audit changes to sensitive information (i.e., record name changes, social security number changes, etc.).
+- The College should appropriatly process changes to sensitive information (i.e., record name changes, social security number changes, etc.).

 - The College should perform routine diagnostics on firewalls and the security of electronic data portals

 - Security scans should be done at regular intervals to detect any possible breaches.